Nanielito/ForestControl/README.md

 * The following lines must be grouped in pairs following this rule:
   * A initial line which defines two consecutive integers separated by a space plus a character.
     * The integers represent a position (X, Y) into the rectangle.
-    * The character represents a direction (N, S, E, W).
+    * The character represents a direction (N for North, S for South, E for East, W for West).
   * The following line defines a string formed by characters M,L,R which represent a group of action to be executed
     * M for moving forward.
     * L for turning left.